 It's wise to invest in a coordinated dinner set so your crockery always matches - whether you choose to go with the ever-flexible (and easily replaced when broken) plain white to funky florals, stylish stripes or the many other patterns available.

-Tip: Remember to check if your guests are right or left-handed, as this will affect the side on which you place your cutlery.
+Remember to check if your guests are right or left-handed, as this will affect the side on which you place your cutlery.

 Serving the whole dish and letting guests help themselves is a means for encouraging conversation through a shared experience, while also allowing you to show off gorgeous platters and arrangements - from salad bowls to cake stands to cheeseboards and more.

-A standout dinner party needs attractive glass and drinkware to add zing when raising/kitchen-and-dining/drinkware/glassware for toasts.
+A standout dinner party needs attractive glass and drinkware to add zing when raising drinkware for toasts.
 It's good to have classic champagne flutes, wine glasses and water glasses laid out, or you can opt for more colourful varieties to enhance the dominant shade of your theme.
 Coloured glasses are also a fantastic way to impart a sense of celebration.

-Flowers, Fruit & Foods
+Flowers, fruit & foods

-Floral centerpieces are a popular choice, with both real and artificial flowers working equally well.
+Floral centrepieces are a popular choice, with both real and artificial flowers working equally well.
 You might bunch them in the middle of the dining setting, or run them along the length of the table entwining them in vines and foliage.
-Branches from the garden can also be transformed into stunning centerpieces with just a bit of spray paint.
+Branches from the garden can also be transformed into stunning centrepieces with just a bit of spray paint.
 But, if you want something simple, you really can't go wrong with a bouquet of fresh, seasonal blooms.

-An edible centrepiece could be the attractive talking point for your dinner party you're looking for (while also reducing your clean-up!).
+An edible centrepiece could be the attractive talking point for the dinner party you're looking for (while also reducing your clean-up!).
 Citrus fruits, cheeses and berries can be easily turned into wreaths - nested in a glass bowl or trailed down the table - offering inviting aromas, nibbles and interesting ornamentation to your gathering.

-Tip: Whatever you opt for with your centrepiece, make sure it isn't too high so all your guests can see each other and converse over the table.
+Whatever you opt for with your centrepiece, make sure it isn't too high so all your guests can see each other and converse over the table.

 Personal touches are the best way to ensure your dinner party theme is something to remember, and one that belongs to you.
 Use paper or cards to create invitations and menus that build anticipation.
 Consider using personalised nameplates too.
 It might not seem like much but it's the little details that will make your dinner party a memorable one.